 If you do not feel comfortable using your debit or credit card, you can also bring USD or EUR to exchange in the banks.
 You will need crisp, large bills and your passport.
 If you do not use all of the money before leaving the country, you can exchange the money at the bank to get USD back.
 However, you will lose a small fraction in the exchanges.

 You should exchange money once you arrive.
 Your first driver or guide will be happy to show you an ATM.
-In any case, we’d ask you to bring US dollars with you.
-Credit cards are accepted in many locations on Central America, but it’s a good idea to have some cash on your person anyways.
-Drivers and guides will be on hand to advice and assist the whole way.
+In any case, we would ask you to bring US dollars with you.
+Credit cards are accepted in many locations on Central America, but it is a good idea to have some cash on your person anyways.
+Drivers and guides will advice and assist the whole way.

 To travel in Central America, it is relatively easy to get around.
 Each country grants a tourist visa upon arrival to visitors from most countries in America and Europe.
 For entry to most countries, your passport must be valid for at least six months after your date of entry.
 You may also need to provide proof of travel home or onward travel, generally in the form of an airline ticket or paid transportation of the country.